Day on the Green Eagles concert – Aug. 3, 1976

 “A real, live golden eagle was brought on to assist producer Bill Graham in introducing the headline act.”

-(Photo of eagle that was on stage with Bill Graham is below)
+(Photos of eagle that was on stage with Bill Graham are below.)

 San Francisco Chronicle (San Francisco, CA) – Aug.
 5, 1976